fgremper/CloudStudio/Documents/WorkLog.md

 * go over once more and do the comments right
 * correct url parsing for everything
 * who is responsible for package conflicts!
+* click around and test
+* write this vs. old cloudstudio part before meeting on fri and discuss it then
+* have an "updating" overlay to show that we are requesting something and server hasn't replied yet
+* view as origin feature
+* add view as origin to the api doc
+* there was one bug that I couldn't seem to reproduce after that one time -> workaround: process.waitFor needs a timeout!

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)